M. Walter F. Abeykoon: Inspector General of Police

-He was appointed as Inspector General of Police (IGP) on 1 May 1959 by his personal friend and bridge partner, Prime Minister S. W. R. D. Bandaranaike.
+He was appointed Inspector General of Police (IGP) on 1 May 1959 by his personal friend and bridge partner, Prime Minister S. W. R. D. Bandaranaike.
 The appointment was highly controversial as the Prime Minister appointed Abeykoon from outside the service by-passing a number of senior career police officers, on the basis Abeykoon was a Sinhala Buddhist.
 Senior police officers protested and DIG C. C. Dissanayake tendered his resignation, which was later withdrawn.
-The appointment was made by Bandaranaike after removed the then IGP Osmund de Silva the first Ceylonese to be appointed as IGP from within the force, who had refused Bandaranaike's requested for police intervention against trade union action occurring at Colombo Harbour.
+The appointment was made by Bandaranaike after he removed the then IGP Osmund de Silva the first Ceylonese to be appointed IGP from within the force, who had refused Bandaranaike's request for police intervention against trade union action occurring at Colombo Harbour.
 De Silva declined to do the Prime Minister's bidding on the basis that he believed the request was not lawful.
 On 24 April 1959, de Silva was compulsorily retired from the police force with Abeyakoon subsequently appointed in his place.

 Attempted coup

-In 1962, when an coup d'état attempted by senior officers of the military and police, Abeykoon was caught off guard.
+In 1962, when a coup d'état attempted by senior officers of the military and police, Abeykoon was caught off guard.
 Early warning from one of conspirators allowed the government to respond in time.
 In 1963, Prime Minister Sirima Bandaranaike replaced Abeykoon with DIG S. A. Dissanayake, who was instrumental in countering the 1962 coup, following Abeykoon's retirement in April 1963.